sensepost/objection/README.md

 ## introduction
 `objection` is a runtime mobile exploration toolkit, powered by [Frida](https://www.frida.re/).
 It was built with the aim of helping assess mobile applications and their security posture without the need for a jailbroken or rooted mobile device.

-The projects name quite literally explains the approach as well, whereby runtime specific objects is injected into a running process an executed using Frida.
+The projects name quite literally explains the approach as well, whereby runtime specific objects is injected into a running process and executed using Frida.

 **Note** This is not some form of jailbreak / root bypass.
 By using `objection`, you are still limited by all of the restrictions imposed by the applicable sandbox you are facing.

 ## features
-Currently, only iOS is supported with Android support coming soon™
+Currently, only iOS is supported with Android support coming soon.

 For iOS, `objection` allows you to:

 - Interact with the iOS filesystem, listing entries as well as upload & download files where permitted.
 - Perform various memory related tasks, such as listing loaded modules and their respective exports.
 - Dump the iOS keychain, and export it to a file.